12 Day Tunisia Adventure

 DAY 8: TOZEUR

 We’ll bid farewell to the Sahara in style today as we cross a series of multi-coloured salt lakes.
-A post-lunch highlight is a visit to the Les Refroidisseurs d’Eau – so far off the tourist trail that you cannot find it in any other itinerary (it pays to know the locals!)
-Its job is to hoover up all the hot mineral water bubbling out of the desert and cool it down for use.
+A post-lunch highlight is a visit to the Les Refroidisseurs d’Eau – so far off the tourist trail that you cannot find it in any other itinerary (it pays to know the locals!).
+It’s a local favourite that collects all the hot mineral water bubbling out of the desert and cools it down for use.
 Our accommodation for tonight is located right in the middle of a gorgeous oasis.
 You’re going to love it.

 Accommodation: Diar Abou Habibi (or similar)